 Every lab group member is expected to submit a lab worksheet, but only one of the worksheets will be scored.
 Everyone in the group gets that grade.
 That means that you are expected to work as a team and carefully review each other's work.
 The most common mistakes on labs are often the easiest to spot, and they usually involve measurements; accuracy, precision, and units.
 These deductions can easily be avoided.

 Note Checks consist of 10 questions with 1 or 2-word answers that should be easy to find in your class notes.
 "Easy to find" assumes that your notes are complete, and that you are reasonably familiar with them.
 Since you will have only 8 minutes to answer the 10 questions, you need to be able to find things quickly.
 It is suggested that you tab and highlight major topics for quick reference, or you could create a table of contents if you prefer.

 Keep in mind that the test will be based almost entirely on the notes, so as you prepare for the Note Check, you are also preparing for the test.

-EC Crossword Puzzles are worth at least 2 extra credit points added to your test (and up to 5 points if your team wins the Review Game).
+EC Crossword Puzzles are worth at least 2 extra credit points added to your test, and up to 5 points depending on how your team performs in the Review Game.
 You are encouraged to use your notes to help complete the Crossword Puzzle; it is designed to help you review the important vocabulary terms in your notes.
 The EC Crossword for the current unit can be found in Docs and Links.

-Review Game questions (and answers!) for each unit are also posted in Docs and Links.
-You and your current table-mates will be your Review Game team, so it is recommended that you work together to prepare for the game well in advance.
+Review Game questions (and answers!) for each unit are posted in Review Game Q & A. You and your current table-mates will be your Review Game team, so it is recommended that you work together to prepare for the game well in advance.
 First place in the Review Game adds 3 points to your EC Crossword Puzzle, which then gets added to your test grade.
 Second place gets 2 points and third place gets 1 point.
 Notice that no EC Crossword Puzzle = no extra credit for the Review Game or the test.